-Before the operation the Army Operations Branch called Wadham a ‘very weak plan’ but ‘essential as a part of Cockade to reinforce Starkey’.
+Before the operation the Army Operations Branch called Wadham a 'very weak plan' but nonetheless 'essential as a part of Cockade to reinforce Starkey'.

 The notional order of battle for 'Wadham' included Task Force 'A' (headquarters of the V Corps with the 5th, 29th and 46th Divisions, 3rd Armored Division and 101st Airborne Division), and Task Force 'B' (headquarters of the VII Corps with the 2nd, 4th, 8th and 31st Divisions, 4th Armored Division and 76th Artillery Brigade).